MTV (Russia): Rebranding (2008–2013)

-Relaunch as a pay-TV channel (2013-2022)
+Relaunch as a pay-TV channel (2013–2022)

 In September 2013, VIMN launched Pick Me MTV: which is a competition to find the face and voice of MTV Russia.
 To promote the competition a website was launched at mtvpickme.ru.

-On October 1, 2013, Viacom International Media Networks (VIMN), the copyright holder of the MTV brand, launched the "updated" satellite TV channel "MTV Russia" on a paid basis.
+On 1 October 2013, Viacom International Media Networks (VIMN), the copyright holder of the MTV brand, launched the "updated" satellite TV channel "MTV Russia" on a paid basis.
 The broadcasting center is now located in London, but the editorial office is in Moscow.
-Broadcasting of the updated TV channel was launched simultaneously in the 16:9 and HDTV formats (until May 31, 2013, the broadcast of the TV channel was carried out in the 4:3 SDTV format).
+Broadcasting of the updated TV channel was launched simultaneously in the 16:9 and HDTV formats (until 31 May 2013, the broadcast of the TV channel was carried out in the 4:3 SDTV format).
 A complete re-sounding of foreign content was also made for showing in Russian, since the new owner began to place high demands on the quality of translation and sound.
 At the same time, the rights to TV programs and other video content shown and released on MTV Russia from 1998 to 2013 do not belong to the new TV channel, as its authors have repeatedly stated in their news reports.
 New presenters are working on the air of the updated MTV Russia (the concept of "VJ" is no longer used on the channel) Tata Mehrabyan, Artem Kolesnikov and Sasha Shevtsov.

-In addition to music blocks and concerts, premieres of new foreign shows are broadcast on the channel, as well as classics of the MTV brand: "A car for pumping", "Daria", "Beavis and Butthead", "Setup".
+In addition to music blocks and concerts, premieres of new foreign shows are broadcast on the channel, as well as classics of the MTV brand: "Pimp My Ride", "Daria", "Beavis and Butthead", "Punk'd".
 The premieres of new original shows of Russian production also take place periodically: in 2020, the premieres of the projects "MTV K-pop Show" and "Fan will answer" took place.
-Also, such cult programs as "Good Morning" and "12 angry viewers" began to appear on the updated TV channel again.
+Also, such cult programs as "Good Morning" and "12 Angry Viewers" began to appear on the updated TV channel again.

 In mid-March 2022, due to the invasion of Ukraine, Paramount, which owns the MTV brand, decided to suspend its activities in Russia.
-Initially, the MTV channel (along with all other TV channels of this company) planned to stop broadcasting in Russia on April 20, but eventually broadcasting was discontinued on April 28.
+Initially, the MTV channel (along with all other TV channels of this company) planned to stop broadcasting in Russia on 20 April, but eventually broadcasting was discontinued on 28 April.
 Thematic music TV channels of the same brand — "MTV Live", "MTV 80s", "MTV 90s" and "MTV 00s" also stopped broadcasting in Russia.
-In the Commonwealth of Independent States (CIS), as well as Georgia, the broadcasting of Russian-language versions of MTV and other Paramount channels continued until December 15.
+In the Commonwealth of Independent States (CIS), as well as Georgia, the broadcasting of Russian-language versions of MTV and other Paramount channels continued until 15 December.

-On December 13, 2022, MTV Russia (alongside with MTV 80s, MTV 90s and MTV 00s) ceased broadcasting in Belarus.
-Two days later on December 15, 2022, MTV Russia ceased broadcasting in the Commonwealth of Independent States (CIS) at around 14:49.
+On 13 December 2022, MTV Russia (alongside with MTV 80s, MTV 90s and MTV 00s) ceased broadcasting in Belarus.
+Two days later on 15 December 2022, MTV Russia ceased broadcasting in the Commonwealth of Independent States (CIS) at around 14:49.
 The last program that was aired on the channel was the music program "More!
 Louder!
 Cooler!" (Больше! Громче! Круче!), with "Broken" (Сломана) by Serebro being the last music video to air on the channel.